bcrowell/bcrowell.github.io/faster_than_light/index.md

 a physics class in high school or college, you've probably heard of vectors in three-dimensional space.
 In relativity, when we say "vector" we mean a vector in spacetime, which has "3+1 dimensions," i.e., three dimensions of space and one dimension of time.
-In order to depict things on a page or screen, we usually omit two of the dimensions, which makes it a depiction in 1+1 dimensions.
+In order to depict things on a page or screen, we usually omit two of the space dimensions, which makes it a depiction in 1+1 dimensions.

 One way of defining a displacement vector is by specifying two events, which are its